 Fentanyl misuse is extremely dangerous since it comes in such high potencies.
 Experts explain that it is very difficult for people to know exactly how much fentanyl they are really consuming, especially when they inject it.

-Many recreational street drugs are also laced with fentanyl, and people consume it or mix it with other substance without knowing it.
+Many recreational street drugs are also laced with fentanyl, and people consume it or mix it with other substances without knowing it.
 As a dangerously strong respiratory depressant, fentanyl misuse is frequently associated with fatal overdoses.

 The U.S. Food and Drug Administration approved Dsuvia, a relatively new prescription opioid, in November 2018.
 It comes in the form of a tablet that is placed under the tongue to dissolve.
 It provides a fast form of pain relief for people who have experienced extreme trauma, such as a gunshot wound or badly broken bone.